-Shelter and Channel Island Near-shore Fish Spawning Reef: Improving Fish Habitat and Resilience
+Channel Island Near-shore Fish Spawning Reef: Improving Fish Habitat and Resilience

-Site: Shelter and Channel Island (aka Spoils Island)
+Site: Channel Island Reef

 Project: Build fish spawning reef along northeast shoreline